zzulueta/mslearn-ai-agents/Instructions/04-semantic-kernel.md

     ```

 1. Review that the completed code for your agent, using the comments to help you understand what each block of code does, and then save your code changes (**CTRL+S**).
+1. Keep the code editor open in case you need to correct any typo's in the code, but resize the panes so you can see more of the command line console.

 ### Sign into Azure and run the app